Grady Sizemore: 2010–2013

 After playing in 33 games in 2010 (.211 average, 13 RBI), Sizemore's season prematurely ended after microfracture surgery was performed on his left knee.

 Sizemore returned to Cleveland after going through a rehab assignment with Triple-A Columbus Clippers, on April 17, 2011.
 Sizemore went 2-for-4 with a double and home run in his return, helping Cleveland to a 4–2 win.
 Sizemore returned to the disabled list in May with a right knee contusion after sliding into a base.
-In mid-July, Sizemore was again placed on the disabled list following another injury to his right knee; shortly afterwards, he had a second sports hernia surgery, which expected to sideline him until early September.
+In mid-July, Sizemore was again placed on the disabled list following another injury to his right knee; shortly afterwards, he had a second sports hernia surgery, which was expected to sideline him until early September.
 Through 2011, he had the third-best career fielding percentage of all active major league outfielders (.9935), behind Shane Victorino and Ryan Braun.
 On October 31, the Indians declined Sizemore's 2012 contract option.

 After meeting with both the Boston Red Sox and Seattle Mariners during the offseason, Sizemore re-signed with Cleveland, signing a one-year, $5 million contract.
-Sizemore underwent back surgery during Spring training, and began the season on the 60-day disabled list.
+Sizemore underwent back surgery during spring training, and began the season on the 60-day disabled list.
 A series of setbacks in his recovery from back and knee surgeries prevented him from appearing in any games during the season.
 Sizemore had microfracture surgery on his right knee in September, after a previous arthroscopic procedure in 2011 was unsuccessful in healing his ailing knee.
 Sizemore remained a free agent through the 2013 MLB season.
 According to his agent, Joe Urbon, Sizemore did not want to commit to a team until he was healthy enough to play again.

 Boston Red Sox

 On January 22, 2014, Sizemore signed with the Boston Red Sox.
 The contract was for one year with a base salary of $750,000, with incentives that would increase the total to up to $6 million.
 On March 28, Sizemore was named the team's starting center fielder for the season opener after beating out Jackie Bradley Jr. in spring training.
-On Opening Day against the Baltimore Orioles, he hit a solo shot just over the right field scoreboard.
-He also hit a three-run home run against former teammate CC Sabathia in the game versus the New York Yankees on April 11.
+On Opening Day against the Baltimore Orioles, he hit a solo home run just over the right field scoreboard.
+He also hit a three-run home run against former teammate CC Sabathia in a game versus the New York Yankees on April 11.
 On June 17, Sizemore was designated for assignment to make room for top prospect Garin Cecchini.
 The next day on June 18, the Red Sox officially released Sizemore.
 He hit .216 with two home runs and 15 RBI in 52 games with the team.
 For his brief time in Boston, Sizemore made $1.25 million.